 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-The vegan cookie dough bites are gluten-free, sweet, and nutty.
-Enjoy them as a snack, dessert, or a treat for the kid’s lunch boxes.
+Enjoy these old-fashioned oat peanut butter date balls as a wholesome snack, a healthier dessert, or a treat for your kid’s lunch box.
 They can even be made in advance and frozen for later.
-For an extra special treat try the vegan cookie dough bites dipped in chocolate.

 Jump to: